Epidemiology, M.P.H.

 SLU's M.P.H. program is designed to give students the practical skills needed for any public health career.
 Over 50% of M.P.H. students work on research projects with faculty outside of a class requirement.

 Students complete an internship after their first year of study to gain practical experience in their chosen career path.
-Students have interned in a variety of settings from local nonprofits to academic research centers, state and federal agencies, and multilateral institutions.
-Students work with the M.P.H internship coordinator and their faculty advisor to identify an appropriate internship in St. ÀË»¨Ö±²¥, nationally, or across the globe.
+Students have interned in a variety of settings, including local nonprofits, academic research centers, state and federal agencies, and multilateral institutions.
+Students work with the M.P.H internship coordinator and their faculty advisor to identify an appropriate internship in St. ÀË»¨Ö±²¥, nationally or across the globe.

 Students who focus on epidemiology have completed practice experiences with: